cloudmesh-community/book/chapters/msg/graphql.md

 ### Interfaces

-Similar to any programming language, the GraphQL type system also supports `interface`.
+Similar to common programming languages, the GraphQL type system also supports an `interface`.
+Interfaces allow us to assure that certain fields are part of the definition of a type.
 When a type implements an `interface`, it needs to specify all the fields that are defined through the `interface`.

 We will illustrate this in the following example, where we define simple `ComputeService` interface type.
 This `interface` declares